 We estimate that during the first years of the program, the majority of students will come from graduates of Florida public institutions, especially the M.A. in Political Science at the University of Central Florida.
 The UCF Political Science M.A. program has undergone a steady growth over the last five years, from 42 students in Fall 2005 to 65 students in Fall 2009; during the same time period, at least half of all UCF Political Science M.A. students have been enrolled in the International studies track.
 Currently, about four M.A. graduates a year are admitted to prestigious Ph.D. programs across the country and are fully funded (e.g. FSU, UF, University of Massachusetts - Amherst, UNC Chapel Hill, Michigan State, Emory, Boston University, Connecticut, Western Michigan, Texas A&M).
 Many of these students focus on international relations.
-Data also demonstrate that the quality of graduate students admitted to the M.A. program has increased and that our top M.A. students are well qualified to conduct doctoral-level work successfully: During the academic year 2005-2006, admitted students had a mean GPA of 3.2 and a mean GRE of 1057; in fall 2010, admitted students had a mean GPA of 3.56 and a mean GRE of 1130.
+Data also demonstrate that the quality of graduate students admitted to the M.A. program has increased and that our top M.A. students are well qualified to conduct doctoral-level work successfully: During the academic year 2005-2006, admitted students had a mean GPA of 3.56 and a mean GRE of 1130.